 Check Your Fireplace, Chimney, and Furnace

-Your fireplace has been sitting dormant for the past 7-8 months so before firing it up call an inspector to check that it’s clean and that everything is in good repair.
+Your fireplace has been sitting dormant for the past several months, so before firing it up call an inspector to check that it’s clean and that everything is in good repair.
 This will prevent chimney fires and carbon monoxide from creeping into your house.
-The same goes for your furnace and any other heating tools in your home!
-Check your furnace filter and make an appointment to get your heating system checked and tuned.

 Protect Entryway Flooring

-The entranceway to your home is going to take a beating with all the damp feet coming through the next few months.
-Protect this section of flooring by using floor mats inside AND outside of your home.
-Tell the little ones (and big ones, let’s be honest) to stamp their feet before and after, and leave all shoes by the door.
+Tell the little ones (and big ones, let’s be honest) to stamp their feet before and after and leave all shoes by the door.
 Provide a boot scraper or brush outside and a waterproof tray inside for placing wet shoes and boots.

 Check Your Smoke and CO Detectors

-It’s a perfect time to remember to change the batteries in your smoke and carbon monoxide detectors, since it’s probably been awhile.
-After you change the batteries vacuum them with a soft brush attachment and test them out to make sure they’re working correctly.
+It’s a perfect time to remember to change the batteries in your smoke and carbon monoxide detectors since it’s probably been a while.
+After you change the batteries, vacuum them with a soft brush attachment and test them out to make sure they’re working correctly.

 General Cleanup

-Get rid of odds and ends around your house that are taking up space!
-Think of this as an excuse to purge your home and get rid of things you don't need.
-Don't forget to go through cleaning supplies and chemicals and get rid of any that are old as well as put them in clearly labeled containers.
+Don't forget to go through cleaning supplies and chemicals to get rid of any that are old, and put them in clearly labeled containers.
 Keep a clear space around anything that produces heat and could be flammable.

-Store Hoses and Turn off Outdoor Water
+Store Hoses and Turn Off Outdoor Water

 Stow Your Mower

-This is a big one.
-If your mower sits with gas in the tank for months - the gas will start to deteriorate causing irreparable damage to internal engine parts.
-John Deere offers these preventative steps: Add fuel stabilizer to keep your fuel fresh longer, then fill the gas tank to the top with more stabilized fuel - and run the engine briefly to allow it to circulate.
+John Deere offers these preventative steps: Add fuel stabilizer to keep your fuel fresh longer, then fill the gas tank to the top with more stabilized fuel — and run the engine briefly to allow it to circulate.
 If not, use up the fuel in your mower before winter.

 Inspect Your Roof